baldrick/baldrick.github.com/_posts/2016-01-02-mobile-gadgets.md

 ---
 {% include JB/setup %}

 Another post that's been languishing in the drafts folder throughout 2015...
-Tidied up a bit a whacked out!
+Tidied up a bit and whacked out!

 # Choices, choices...